-- (3) As compensation for his service as an employee, Mr. Kim received 10,748 RSUs and 32,244 PSUs in 2022.
-Pursuant to our Director Compensation Policy and upon re-election, our non-employee directors received an annual grant of RSUs having a fair market value on the grant date of \$175,000.
+- As compensation for his service as an employee, Mr. Kim received 9,279 RSUs and 27,839 PSUs in 2023.
+Pursuant to our Director Compensation Policy and upon re-election, our non-employee directors received an annual grant of RSUs having a fair market value on the grant date of \$185,000 in 2023.
 As discussed in the "Director Compensation Equity Compensation" section of this proxy statement, pursuant to the terms of the RSU award agreement for non-employee directors, upon the Company's payment of a cash dividend, DEUs accrue with respect to the underlying RSUs, with each DEU representing an additional RSU and subject to the same vesting provisions as the underlying RSU.
-Total stock options outstanding as of December 31, 2022 for Amkor's directors (other than Mr. Rutten, whose compensation information is provided in the Summary Compensation Table) are as follows: Mr. Kim 450,000; Ms. Kim 145,000; Mr. Alexander 84,657; Mr. Carolin 160,000; Mr. Churchill 60,000; Mr. Liao 60,000; Ms. McCourt 20,000; Mr. Morse 160,000; Mr. Tily 40,000; and Mr. Watson 160,000.
-As of December 31, 2022, Mr. Kim held 18,736 RSUs and 64,924 PSUs, and each of Amkor's non-employee directors held 8,783 RSUs, which include rounded underlying DEUs accrued through December 31, 2022. - (4) This amount reflects reimbursements by the Company for certain personal travel expenses by Mr. Kim and his family in accordance with Company policy, as approved by the Compensation Committee.
-This reimbursement is calculated based on actual expenses incurred.
-This amount also includes fees in the amount of \$29,993 paid by the Company during 2022 to engage independent security personnel for Mr. Kim and his family in order to address specific safety concerns arising out of his position as Executive Chairman of the Board.
-The security measures provided to Mr. Kim and his family, the cost and scope of which we believe were necessary and appropriate, were overseen by the Chairman of the Nominating and Governance Committee and were taken for the Company's benefit because of the importance of Mr. Kim to the Company.
-The Company does not consider such security costs to be personal benefits since these costs arise from the nature of Mr. Kim's employment by the Company.
-However, SEC regulations require security costs to be reported as personal benefits.
+Total stock options outstanding as of December 31, 2023 for Amkor's directors (other than Mr. Rutten, whose compensation information is provided in the Summary Compensation Table) are as follows: Mr. Kim 450,000; Ms. Kim 145,000; Mr. Alexander 84,657; Mr. Carolin 140,000; Mr. Churchill 40,000; Mr. Liao 60,000; Ms. McCourt 20,000; Mr. Morse 140,000; Mr. Tily 20,000; and Mr. Watson 160,000.
+As of December 31, 2023, Mr. Kim held 22,527 RSUs and 60,083 PSUs, and each of Amkor's non-employee directors held 8,550 RSUs, which include rounded underlying DEUs accrued through December 31, 2023. - (4) This amount reflects reimbursements by the Company for certain personal travel expenses by Mr. Kim and his family in accordance with Company policy, as approved by the Compensation Committee.
+This reimbursement is calculated based on actual expenses incurred. - (5) This amount reflects the cash payment of fractional DEUs upon the release of the annual RSUs and DEUs.